stoddabr/react-tableau-embed-live/README.md

 `npm install @stoddabr/react-tableau-embed-live`

-Then import, pass a source url and badda-bing.
+Then import, pass a source url and then _badda-bing_ you're in bussiness.

 Simple example using a public tableau embedding: